 The Spigen Neo Hybrid is a slightly above average case.
 But we are pointing it out because we really like what Spigen has done to it.
 The case is thin and light and Spigen has included a few extra pieces of soft-rubber coated polycarbonate which greatly enhances the handling of the case.
 The TPU has their Herringbone™ design on it and it has enough texture to improve the handling of the iPhone X. We donʼt have anything negative to say about this case as it is just an average case with a nice texture to it.

 If youʼve been watching our videos for a while or been visiting this website, youʼll know that we’re a fan of the Thule Atmos line.
-Sadly, Thule hasnʼt released an iPhone X version when we created this list.
-But hopefully weʼll see an X4 in the next few months for the iPhone X. Or they should at least release the X3.
+Sadly, Thule hasnʼt released an iPhone X version when we created this list (and it sounds like they're not making an iPhone X version but we're hoping that they do.)

 For the ultra-minimalist, the Caudabe Veil XT is going to be the case to get for your iPhone X. We actually prefer the Veil XT over a skin as we’re able to remove whenever we want to .
 Removing skins on a device is pretty painful to do.